oo13/translatable_phrase_generator/manual.md

 Errors:
 - The fatal error is detected if you require UTF-8 support (default) but it doesn't exist.
 - Some parse errors.
-- A compile error when the nonterminal "main" doesn't exist.
+- A compile error when the start condition doesn't exist.

 Note:
 - output_error() and output_compile_error() is called if some errors are detected.